ejfrancis/Microscope-Revisited/README.md

 ## Microscope Revisited

+[Discovering Meteor's Microscope](https://github.com/DiscoverMeteor/Microscope) was a great way to get an introduction to the Meteor framework.
+I wanted to continue learning , so I used the Microscope project as a test bed for teaching myself.
+ Hopefully it can be helpful to others who are looking to continue their education as well.

+## Changes
-[Discovering Meteor's Microscope](https://github.com/DiscoverMeteor/Microscope) upgraded to Meteor 1.2 and rebuilt using the following packages:
+ This project is upgraded to Meteor 1.2 and rebuilt using the following packages:

-* `kadira:flow-router`
+* `kadira:flow-router` instead of `iron:router` for faster, client-side routing
 * `arilla:flow-router-helpers`
 * `kadira:blaze-layout`
-* `meteorhacks:subs-manager`
+* `meteorhacks:subs-manager` for caching subscriptions on the client
-* `meteorhacks:fast-render`
-* `meteorhacks:cluster`
+* `meteorhacks:fast-render` to send initial DDP data to the client and decrease pageload time

+##Branches
-There are different branches for the different steps of refactoring:
+There are different branches in this repo for the different steps of refactoring:

-* `v1` is the complete Microscope project from DiscoveringMeteor (written by me as I read the book so there may be slight differences)
+* `v1` is the complete Microscope project from DiscoveringMeteor (written by me as I read through the book so there may be slight differences)
-* `v2-w/karidahq-packages` is rebuilt using the kadira/meteorhacks packages listed above
+* `v2-w/karidahq-packages` is rebuilt using the kadira/meteorhacks packages listed above for better performance
-* `v3-local-packages` [COMING] is refactored so that all code is inside local packages
+* `v3-local-packages` is refactored so that all code is inside local packages
-* `v4-microservices` [COMING] is rebuilt with microservices using `meteorhacks:cluster`
+* `v4-microservices` *[COMING SOON]* is rebuilt with microservices using `meteorhacks:cluster`

 ---